Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Storing & Serving Fruit Cake

-This cake can be stored for up to 1 month.
-To store, simply wrap in foil or place into an airtight container at room temperature.
+This fruit cake can be stored in a cool place for up to one month.
+To store, simply wrap it in foil or place it in an airtight container at room temperature.

 Baking Fruit Cake